DEVOTIONALS

 The scriptures tell us that we are all sinners and we have fallen

 short of the glory of God.
-However the arrival of Jesus gave us
+However, the arrival of Jesus gave us

-of their Christianity.
+their Christianity.
 It is essential for everyone to be sure they belong

 to the Lord.
 Some will talk and act like they are Christians, but their